-- First begin by opening the ramp door into the patio position.
+- 1. First begin by opening the ramp door into the patio position.
 See Section 24A(3). - 2.
 Locate the patio steps.
-These steps are located in your off door (driver) side in the MORryde cargo tray.
-To mount the steps to the patio: - a.
-Press in the two push releases found on each side of the step rails and slide the rails over the connection posts (circled in red) located on the ramp door.
+These steps are located in your off door (driver) side in the cargo tray.
+To mount the steps to the patio: - Press in the two push releases found on each side of the step rails and slide the rails over the connection posts located on the ramp door.
 As you release the push releases, you should hear the lock engage.